redhat-openstack/website/source/install/ceilometerquickstart.html.md

 ## Verification

-Once your `packstack` run is complete, you're probably eager to verify that Ceilometer is properly installed and working it should.
+Once your `packstack` run is complete, you're probably eager to verify that Ceilometer is properly installed and working as it should.

 Before we do that, a few words on how Ceilometer is realized as a set of agents and services.
 It comprises at least four separate daemons, each with a specific function in the metering pipeline: